top of page

 Yes!
 Non-vet professionals are always welcome in our courses/missions.
 Explore Otavalo during the day while your friend is neutering, then reconnect with the group in the evening.
 Or, if you want, participate in the campaign, carrying animals and recovering them from anaesthesia.
 See the prices below.
 The principle is the same for everyone: the ticket covers your expenses and a donation towards the neuter campaign.

-Yes, this is one of the reasons why we chose this town instead of Quito.
+Yes, this is one of the reasons why we chose this pretty town surrounded by indigenous villages in the Andes mountains.

 Room for 2-3 people (single beds; unless you're coming with a partner and we put you in a double bed; private bathroom):